mattshoe/kdux/docs/kdux_mvi.md

    an intermediary between the view and the underlying state management, maintaining a clear separation between the UI and business logic.

-2. **Scalability**: Each part of the state can be managed by a separate store in Kdux, allowing your application to scale gracefully.
-This modular approach makes it easy to maintain and extend the application.
+2. **Scalability**: Each aspect of the application's state can be managed by a separate store in Kdux, allowing your application to scale gracefully.
+This modular approach makes it easy to expand the application's state without cross-impacting any existing code.

 3. **Predictability and Testability**: Since each `Action` leads to a specific state transition managed by the store’s reducer, the state management remains predictable and easy to test.
 The synchronous dispatch of actions ensures that state transitions occur in a defined, sequential manner.

-4. **Reactivity**: The `state` flow from Kdux stores ensures that the ViewModel receives real-time updates of the state, enabling the View to reactively update the UI.
+4. **Reactivity**: The `state` flow from Kdux stores ensures that any and all observers receive real-time updates of the state, enabling the View to reactively update the UI.
 This approach leverages Kotlin's coroutines for smooth, responsive UI experiences.